-1. This demonstration period initiated significant collaborations between MQD, Health Plans, and the evaluation team to transform program development and improvement, measurement and reporting in all priority areas
+This demonstration period initiated significant collaborations between MQD, health plans, and the evaluation team to transform program development, improvement, measurement and reporting in all priority areas

 MQD used this demonstration as a vehicle to implement the Hawai'i 'Ohana Nui Project Expansion (HOPE) Initiative.
 MQD made strong developments in measurement and reporting for this demonstration period across all priority areas.
-Prior to this demonstration, Health Plans were generally not required to collect or report member-level data beyond administrative encounter data.
+Prior to this demonstration, health plans were generally not required to collect or report member-level data beyond administrative encounter data.
 Collaborative fora in which to discuss challenges, prepare strategies for process/program improvements, and learn about data-driven approaches were not typically employed.
-Transitioning to a robust data collection regime required MQD, Health Plans and UH SSRI to engage in substantial collaboration, as well as capacity-building and coordination.
-In a collaborative manner, the implementation of RCAs for CIS created the foundation for establishing shared learning and program improvement models for other novel initiatives implemented by MQD.
+Transitioning to a robust data collection system required MQD, health plans and UH SSRI to engage in substantial collaboration, as well as capacity-building and coordination.
+The implementation of collaborative RCAs for CIS created the foundation for establishing shared learning and program improvement models for other novel initiatives implemented by MQD.
 These strategies may lay a foundation for robust data culture and reporting strategies which integrate data-driven decision-making over future demonstration periods and into the long term.
 Below, we outline some of these advancements.

-First, in the area of primary care, innovative definitions of primary care were developed to track increased utilization of high-impact primary care services and reduction of low-value services, and Health Plan reporting mechanisms were developed in accordance with these new definitions.
-As Health Plans become familiar with these new definitions as well as the reporting care provided, it will become easier for Health Plans and researchers to monitor process and outcome developments continuously over the course of years.
+First, in the area of primary care, innovative definitions of primary care were developed to track increased utilization of high-impact primary care services and reduction of low-value services, and health plan reporting mechanisms were developed in accordance with these new definitions.
+As health plans become familiar with these new definitions as well as reporting the care provided, it will become easier for health plans and researchers to monitor process and outcome developments continuously over the course of years.

-Second, in the area of care coordination, Health Plans in collaboration with members of the evaluation team and MQD set up a first reporting and evaluation collaboration for the 1115 waiver evaluation.
+Second, in the area of care coordination, health plans in collaboration with members of the evaluation team and MQD set up the first reporting and evaluation collaboration for the 1115 waiver evaluation.
 Experiences in this collaboration serve to further revise reporting guidelines to improve consistency across plans with specific attention to defining care coordination and operationalization of care coordination in practice by different health plans for SCHN populations.
 This resulted in ongoing transformation of reporting guidelines and improved reporting quality for SCHN/EHCN and LTSS.